WA6YDQ/Tiny-Basic/readme.txt

   *dir
-  Show a directory of files in the current directory.
+  Show a directory of files in the given directory.
+  Example: dir /basic/  Defaults to current directory.

   *flist